Contact Us Contact Us Replicon Login

 Before delivery, an employee may take up to 6 weeks of maternity leave.
 The remaining leave must be taken in full immediately after childbirth.
 A female employee must take a minimum of 14 weeks of maternity leave before returning to work.
 Any untaken leave beyond 14 weeks can be used by the child’s father.
 Following maternity leave, working mothers are also entitled to parental leave.

-Pay – The 20 weeks of maternity leave is paid at either 80 percent or 100 percent of the mother’s average earnings for the 12 months before the birth, with no upper limit on payments.
-If the mother (of a single child) chooses to take the 100 percent option, any Parental leave taken afterward will be paid at 100 percent for the first six weeks, then at 60 percent for the remaining period, up to 26 weeks; if she chooses the 80 percent option, any Parental leave will also be paid at 80 percent.
+If the mother (of a single child) chooses to take the 100 per cent option, any parental leave taken afterwards will be paid at 100 per cent for the first six weeks, then at 60 per cent for the remaining period, up to 26 weeks; if she chooses the 81.5 per cent option, any Parental leave will also be paid at 81.5 per cent.
 Funding is done by social insurance funds.

 Paternity Leave

-• until the expiry of 24 months from the date on which the decision on the adoption of a child becomes final and no longer than until the child reaches the age of 7, and in the case of a child for whom the decision to postpone the compulsory education has been made, not longer than until the child reaches the age of 10.
+• until the expiry of 12 months from the date on which the decision on the adoption of a child becomes final and no longer than until the child reaches the age of 14.

 Paternity leave may be used once or not for more than 2 parts, none of which may be shorter than a week.